Coherently Enhanced Axion-Photon Conversion via Seeded Photons for Short-Pulse Axion Detection: Implications for Sensitivity

-Comparing with Eq.~(\ref{eq:g_no_seed}), we see that effectively the factor $R\,T_{\rm run}$ is under a square root instead of a fourth root, and $n_s$ also appears under a fourth root in the denominator.
+Comparing with Eq.~(\ref{eq:g_no_seed}), we see that effectively the factor $R\,T_{\text{run}}$ is under a square root instead of a fourth root, and $n_s$ also appears under a fourth root in the denominator.
 This implies that long integration times and high repetition rates are {more powerful} in improving sensitivity for the seeded case than in the unseeded case.
-More strikingly, the inclusion of even a moderate $n_s$ can drastically improve the coupling reach.
 Inserting the same numerical values as above and taking $n_s=100$ photons, Eq.~(\ref{eq:g_with_seed}) gives

 for the seeded experiment.
-This is nearly a factor $200$ improvement over the unseeded case, and even an order of magnitude below the projected ALPS-II sensitivity, achieved with the same magnets and laser parameters but using the seeding strategy.
+Figure~\ref{fig:constraint} illustrates this comparison: in the unseeded, single-pass configuration our projected limit on $g_{a\gamma\gamma}$ remains weaker than the ALPS-II sensitivity; by contrast, introducing a modest seed of $n_s=100$ photons per shot coherently enhances the regeneration and pushes the reach below the ALPS-II constraint.
 Of course, this dramatic gain assumes ideal interference and negligible additional noise beyond shot noise.
 It shows, nonetheless, that seeded regeneration can partially compensate for the lack of resonant enhancement in pulsed experiments.
-This technique could open a path for purely pulsed LSW experiments to reach deep into unexplored $g_{a\gamma\gamma}$ territory.

-Experimentally, implementing the seed scheme requires some practical considerations.
-The seed beam must be introduced into the regeneration magnet in such a way that it does not simply swamp the detector.
-Notably, because the regenerated photons are confined to a femtosecond-scale time window defined by the driving laser, time-gated detection can strongly suppress systematic backgrounds such as detector dark counts and ambient light noise.
-The primary background of concern is fluctuations in the seed itself, which we have already analyzed.
-Using stable continuous-wave (CW) lasers for seeding might help, even if the axion is generated by a pulsed laser: one could synchronize a CW seed to the pulse arrival and take advantage of the inherently lower noise of CW sources.